Sean-w94/atmos/article/article.md

 The `recon` function returns a function that will repeatedly attempt to establish a new connection to the server.
 There is no limit to the  amount of attempts, however each attempt will take longer than the last.

-Whilst the server could probably handle 300 simultaneous connection requests, time for proving this assertion was lacking.
+Whilst the server could probably handle 300 (exactly) simultaneous connection requests, time for proving this assertion was lacking.
 So we introduced pseudo-randomness to the exponential backoff strategy to prevent such a scenario.
+Without the variability in time till reconnect all clients would try to connect simultaneously.

 Time-allowing, we could have made a completely seamless offline-first experience by recording current selections in `localStorage` and sending the selections back to the server upon reconnection.